Manley Stereo Variable MU Compressor

 What We Think - Manley Stereo Variable MU Compressor Review

-The Manley Variable Mu is a longtime favorite of mine.
+The Manley Variable Mu is a longtime favorite here at Front End Audio.
 There's definitely a weighty sound possible from these and the Variable Mu is particularly good and showcasing a vocal when compressing a mix.
 One of the favorite techniques of recording and mix engineers with the Variable Mu is to cascade signal from one channel to the next in a Compressor > Limiter configuration.
 This can make any element sound totally in-your-face with a bit of dynamic movement still sprinkled in to taste.
 It's a favorite on mix bus, vocals, drum room mics, parallel buses, etc. Where can't you use a Variable Mu?
-When ordering I recommend at least getting the T-Bar mod as it does give a bit more of a smoother transition working into deeper compression since after -6dB the standard valves do sound more squashed.
-I, personally, like having the additional latitude (a wider sweet spot, if you will) to work with.
+When ordering we recommend at least getting the T-Bar mod as it does give a bit more of a smoother transition working into deeper compression since after -6dB the standard valves do sound more squashed.
+We, personally, like having the additional latitude (a wider sweet spot, if you will) to work with.
 But if you like that extra-squashy action, the base model certainly won't disappoint.

 4 Reviews Hide Reviews Show Reviews